 MOD ARB/7/63

-43 6.1.1 Each administration* shall, subject to applicable national law, establish the charges to be collected from its customers.
-The level of the charges is a national matter; however, in establishing these charges, administrations* should try to try avoid too great a dissymmetry between the charges applicable in each direction of the same relation.
+43 6.1.1 Each operating agency shall, subject to applicable national law, establish the charges to be collected from its customers.
+In establishing these charges, Member States should take measures to try avoid too great a dissymmetry between the charges applicable in each direction of the same relation, and they shall ensure transparency.

 MOD ARB/7/64

-44 6.1.2 The charge levied by an administration* on customers for a particular communication should in principle be the same in a given relation, regardless of the route chosen by that administration*.
+44 6.1.2 The charge levied by an operating agency on customers for a particular communication should in principle be the same in a given relation, regardless of the route chosen by that operating agency.

 NOC ARB/7/65